• Hopleaf Bar

 But because we love beer at Hopleaf it was hard for us to pass up rare and special offerings!
 Since things have started to get back to normal we realized we had yet again amassed a collection of limited quantity specialty beers that only had a home in Michael’s Secret Beer Cooler.

-Brouwerij BOON
+Brouwerij BOON-Belgium

 Oude Geuze Apogee